Last updated: 8/16/2019

 As defined in the final rule, the new regulations will cover most health care entities that manage pharmaceutical products and waste such as hospitals, pharmacies, dentists, nursing facilities or long-term care facilities (LTCF), clinics and reverse distributors.
 The final rule does not apply to pharmaceutical manufacturers (unless they act as reverse distributors) or production facilities.

-What Impact Will the Final Rule Have on Generator Status?
+What Impact Does the Final Rule Have on Generator Status?

-Under the new Final Rule, pharmaceutical waste (including P-listed wastes) will not count toward generator status.
+Under the new Final Rule, pharmaceutical waste (including P-listed wastes) does not count toward generator status.
 Hazardous waste from other areas of health care facilities and reverse distributors, such as solvents and other nonpharmaceutical waste, (e.g., products or other retail waste) will still be used to determine generator status.

 How Does the Final Rule Apply to Hazardous Waste Flushing?

 The Final Rule bans the flushing (also called “sewering”) of all hazardous waste pharmaceuticals, regardless of generator type.
 This ban does not affect nonhazardous pharmaceuticals.

 Are There Any Changes to How Controlled Substances Are Managed?